(This is part 2 of a column on Medisina at Politika by Dr. Pagtakhan. Part 1 appeared on the February 1st edition of CFNet.)

 E. Global Concern and Canada’s Response

 WHO declared on January 30th a public health emergency of international concern “to fight further spread in China and globally, and to “protect states with weaker health systems.”
-Its Team headed by Canadian expert Dr. Bruce Hayward has just visite China to do a follow-up on the ground.
-USA followed with its own declaration the following day.
+Its Team headed by Canadian expert Dr. Bruce Hayward has just visited China to do a follow-up on the ground.
+The USA followed with its own declaration the following day.

 Canada’s public health response reflects preparedness and planning, including its airlift evacuation from Wuhan of Canadian citizens and permanent residents and their two-week quarantine at the Canadian Forces Base Trenton.
 The Public Health Agency of Canada has activated the Health Portfolio Operations Centre and the Public Health Response Plan to support effective coordination of federal, provincial and territorial preparedness and response across Canada.
 Meanwhile, the National Microbiology Laboratory has developed a real-time diagnostic test and is working collaboratively with Canadian provincial public health laboratories to ensure testing capacity in multiple jurisdictions.